openconfig/featureprofiles/internal/deviations/README.md

 * Example PR - https://github.com/openconfig/featureprofiles/pull/1649

 ## Notes
-* If you run into issues with the `make proto/metadata_go_proto/metadata.pb.go` you may need to check if `protoc` module is installed in your environment.
-Also depending on your Go version you may also need to update your PATH and GOPATH.
+* If you run into issues with the `make proto/metadata_go_proto/metadata.pb.go` you may need to check if the `protoc` module is installed in your environment.
+Also depending on your Go version you may need to update your PATH and GOPATH.
 * After running the `make proto/metadata_go_proto/metadata.pb.go` script, a `protobuf-import/` folder will be added in your current directory.
 Keep an eye out for this in case you use `git add .` to add modified files since this folder should not be part of your PR.